prodmodfour/avengers_campaign_player_wiki/backgrounds/hero_of_a_forgotten_empire/hero_of_a_forgotten_empire.md

 # You get:
 * Skeleton Traits
-* The Chalic of Sanity Effect
+* The Chalice of Sanity Effect
 * Radiant Power